Skip to content

 When you call run(), a BackupJob is dispatched.
 Here’s a summary of what happens inside that job:

-1. Temporary Directory: A unique, temporary working directory is created on the local filesystem.
+1. Temporary Directory: A unique, temporary working directory is created (configured via temp_path).

 2. Artifact Generation: